 Set dramatically between prairies and mountain peaks, Calgary is rich with beautiful landscapes, skylines and a dynamic array of experiences.
 It is a destination that exceptionally balances the Canadian story – a vibrant city with world-class attractions and festivals, culinary experiences and opportunities for endless adventure set against a backdrop of natural wonders.

 Home to rich cultural heritage, stroll the city streets and learn the history of the impressive public art and architecture.
 Or explore the eclectic neighbourhoods and connect with the friendly locals, who will welcome you as one of their own.

-Calgary is your basecamp for Alberta adventure and some of Canada’s best-preserved cultural and heritage sites.
-At the heart of five UNESCO World Heritage Sites, Calgary is an ideal base camp to explore where dinosaurs once roamed at Dinosaur Provincial Park or learn about indigenous culture at Head-Smashed-In Buffalo Jump or Writing on Stone Provincial Park.
+Calgary is your base camp for Alberta adventure and some of Canada’s best-preserved cultural and heritage sites.
+At the heart of five UNESCO World Heritage Sites, Calgary is an ideal base camp to explore where dinosaurs once roamed at Dinosaur Provincial Park or learn about Indigenous culture at Head-Smashed-In Buffalo Jump or Writing-on-Stone Provincial Park.